FAQ

 • Support both pistol and rifle use

-Putting all of this together, freETarget uses a PC laptop as the display device, and connects to the acquisition hardware using a long USB cable.
+Putting all of this together, freETarget uses a PC laptop as the display device, and connects to the acquisition hardware using a long USB cable or WiFi.

 Some work is being done for F-Class at 1000 meters, but the results are not yet in.